UNSEASONABLY WARM FOR NOVEMBER...

 WIND FORECAST:

 SATURDAY: Warm and breezy.
-Clouds slowly increase.
+Partly sunny.
 Near record highs?
-HIGH: 67 LOW: 53
+HIGH: 69 LOW: 49

 SUNDAY: Partly cloudy, warm, and breezy.
-Rain possible at NIGHT.
 Near record highs?
-HIGH: 68 LOW: 54
+HIGH: 68 LOW: 50

 Copyright 2020 WBAY.
 All rights reserved.